High Evolutionary Reading Order, 1966-Present: Herbert Wyndham

 The High Evolutionary locates the synthetic man Him, grants him the Soul Gem, renames him Warlock and sends him to remove the Man-Beast from Counter-Earth and save the world.

-1st appearances: Astrella Carpenter, David Carter, Jason Grey, Kohbra, Ellie Roberts, Sir Ram II, the Soul Gem, Counter-Earth (and versions of Reed Richards, Victor von Doom & Bruce Banner)
+1st appearance: Astrella Carpenter, David Carter, Jason Grey, Kohbra, Ellie Roberts, Sir Ram II, the Soul Gem, Counter-Earth (and versions of Reed Richards, Victor von Doom & Bruce Banner)

 New Identity: Him as Adam Warlock